You are here

 Following the short program, guests were taken by the university vans to the field to witness the ceremonial start of demolition at 12:15 p.m., followed by a $5 chili lunch back at the Hauptli Student Center.
 Among the special guests were a couple of men who had helped to build Glenn Martin Stadium (though not together) as a W.P.A. project in 1940, working for $.25 per hour, Warren Young ('49) and former KWU football player Bill Keeler ('44), who attended with his wife Betty Price-Keeler.

-Some of the sandstone rocks from the demolition of the stadium were to be preserved for the creation of a Glenn Martin Stadium memorial in the new sports complex, and others were kept for engraved souvenirs to be made available through the university bookstore, called Yotee's.
+Some of the sandstone rocks from the demolition of the stadium were to be preserved for the creation of a Glenn Martin Stadium memorial in the new sports complex, and others were kept for engraved souvenirs to be made available through the university store, called Yotee's.

 After the ceremonial corner of the stadium was removed for this gathering, the start of the demolition was delayed some weeks due to winter weather.
 It did finally get underway in mid-February.